angular/angular/aio/content/guide/upgrade-performance.md

 ### Using Components and Injectables

 The differences between `downgradeModule()` and `UpgradeModule` end here.
-The rest of the `upgrade/static` APIs and concepts work in the exact same way for both types of hybrid apps.
+The rest of the `upgrade/static` APIs and concepts work in the exact same way for both types of hybrid applications.
 See [Upgrading from AngularJS](guide/upgrade) to learn about:

 - [Using Angular Components from AngularJS Code](guide/upgrade#using-angular-components-from-angularjs-code).<br />